-The library opened at 6:00 pm - and it was only then he noticed Cheri Jo Bates, indicating that Cheri Jo entered the library close to opening time, or several minutes after.
-His attention to detail mentioning the 'blue spiral notebook' could easily have been verified by police, to corroborate that he wasn't mistaken.
+The library opened at 6:00 pm - and it was only then he noticed Cheri Jo Bates, indicating that Cheri Jo entered the library close to opening time (or several minutes after).
+His attention to detail mentioning the 'blue spiral notebook' could easily have been verified by police in order to corroborate that he wasn't mistaken.
 In addition to the Mexican-American student, a male librarian at the college said he "thought he saw" Cheri Jo in the library that Sunday evening.

-Her vehicle was ultimately found on Terracina Drive, right next to Magnolia Avenue.
+Her vehicle was ultimately found on Terracina Drive close to the library entrance, which joined Magnolia Avenue on its western edge.
 If we assume she discharged her own three library books, then she must have entered the library at approximately 6:15 pm.
 The above two eyewitnesses times are approximated, so if the Mexican-American student saw Cheri Jo Bates "in the library the night in question," shortly after it opened, it was likely closer to 6:15 pm.
+However, this is dependent on the account portrayed by Robert Graysmith being correct.

 Extract from the November 29th 1966 'Confession' letter "I first cut the middle wire from the distributor.
 Then I waited for her in the library and followed her out after about two minutes.
 The battery must have been about dead by then.
 I then offered to help.
 She was then very willing to talk to me.
 I told her that my car was down the street and that I would give her a lift home.
 When we were away from the library walking, I said it was about time she asked me, "about time for what?".
 I said it was about time for her to die".

 The four young men sitting opposite Cheri Jo Bates' Volkswagen Beetle never saw anybody tamper with the engine.
 The four young men were still sitting on this fence at 7:15 pm, one hour after seeing Cheri Jo Bates park up.
 Therefore, the only way the author of the 'Confession' letter may be proved correct, is if the four young men left that location shortly after spotting Cheri Jo Bates leave her vehicle, only to return to the same spot some time later.
-The four men notice the young woman leave her vehicle, they walk away from the near vicinity, at which point the assailant disables the Volkswagen, tracks Cheri Jo Bates, offers her assistance, then murders her in the alleyway, likely before 6:30 pm.
+In other words, the four men notice the young woman leave her vehicle, they walk away from the near vicinity - at which point the assailant disables the Volkswagen - who then waits for Cheri Jo Bates to offer her assistance, then murders her in the alleyway, likely before 6:30 pm.
 The four young men then return to the original location after 6:30 pm, and before 7:15 pm, hence see or hear nothing untoward.
-However, this is not possible, because a later eyewitness present in the alleyway at 9:30 pm saw no signs of murder.
+However, this is not possible, because a later eyewitness supposedly present in the alleyway at 9:30 pm saw no signs of murder.

 Zodiac Unmasked by Robert Graysmith: 'Cheri Jo checked out three books from the local college library.
 Though her friends were at the small, cramped library between 7:15 pm and 8:57 pm, none recalled seeing her there.
 At 9:00 pm when the archives closed, she returned to her car to discover the engine would not catch.
 And here she had been working part-time at the Riverside National Bank.
 Parked behind her car was a Tucker Torpedo that was not there before'.